 Planning & Sustainability supports environmental protection, open space, recreation, agriculture, and shared-use paths:

 - Coordinates the implementation of the Open Space, Recreation, and Multiuse Plan, an element of the City's Sustainable Northampton Comprehensive Plan, the City’s vision and blueprint for open space, agriculture, conservation, multi-use trail, parks, and recreation needs.
-Sustainability and resilience includes protecting valuable habitat, restoring natural systems, and creating recreation, housing and economic development in the appropriate places while avoiding sprawl.
+Sustainability and resilience include protecting valuable habitat, restoring natural systems, and creating recreation, housing, and economic development in the appropriate places while avoiding sprawl.

 - Supports the Agriculture Commission (see also the Keep Farming plans) to support farming and farmland preservation.

 - Manages, with policy approval from the Conservation Commission, conservation greenways (e.g., see Land Use Regulations for conservation land).